What Data Holly Collects

 Holly's data pipeline follows these steps for every jurisdiction:

-Research — Identify public sources for class specs, salary schedules, and MOUs
+Research — Identify public sources for class specs, salary schedules, and MOUs.

-Scrape — Extract data from PDFs, web pages, and structured files into a standardized format
+Scrape — Extract data from PDFs, web pages, and structured files into a standardized format.

 Confirming the number of classifications looks reasonable for the agency's size